 Australia's defensive edge

-Stocks, or equities as on asset class gives better returns than bonds or property because of competition for capital.
+Stocks, or equities as an asset class give better returns than bonds or property because of competition for capital.
 In Australia, there is the added and important benefit that domestic earnings are treated preferentially by the tax office.
 Investors here get imputation or franking credits.